 Contact Sherayzen Law Office if You Received a FATCA Letter (from Jordan or from Any Other Country)

-If you received a FATCA Letter from a foreign bank, you should contact Sherayzen Law Office for professional help.
+If you received a FATCA Letter from a foreign bank, contact Sherayzen Law Office for professional help.
 Our experienced legal team will thoroughly analyze your situation, propose the best strategy with respect to responding to the FATCA Letter, review your voluntary disclosure options and prepare all legal and tax documents to complete your voluntary disclosure.